limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ### Low Privilege Shell

-I'm able to login to `pinkymanage`'s account with the cracked password.
+I'm able to log in to `pinkymanage`'s account with the cracked password.

 ![screenshot-12](/assets/images/posts/pinkys-palace-walkthrough/screenshot-12.png)